NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/scAtacSeq/lab-sc_atac_seq.md

 - **Fragment sizes**, determined from paired-end sequencing data.
 For each cell we can quantify the fragment sizes by calculaing the ratio of nucleosome size fragments (147-294 nucleotides) to nucleosome-free fragments (<147 nucleotides).
 Open chromatin correseponds to short DNA fragmens, so we want to remove cells with to few short DNA fragments, coming from open open chromatin.

-- **Enrichment at transcription start sites (TSS).** Since chromatin is ofter open around TSS, we expect there to be an enrichment of framgents around these sites.
+- **Enrichment at transcription start sites (TSS).** Since chromatin is often open around TSS, we expect there to be an enrichment of framgents around these sites.
 This is quantified by collecting all fragments mapping around TSS to form an aggregate distribution, and comparing the highest level of fragments to the level of fragments 1000bp up and downstream of the TSS.

 - **Number of fragments in peaks**.
 This represents the complexity and sequencing depth for each cell.
 Too many reads might indicate artefacts, such as several cells sharing a barcode.